practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

 One line explanation of each component with "No And’s, Or’s, or But’s"

+- Spyglass::Data::History -- Uses a PStore database to keep track of what links have been seen

+- Spyglass::LinkFetcher::Reddit -- Converts raw data from a subreddit into Spyglass::Data::Link objects

+- Spyglass::Formatter::PlainText -- renders Spyglass::Data::Link objects using
+  an ERB template

+- Spyglass::Messenger::DeliverGmail -- Delivers text-based messages via Gmail.
+  (configured by environment variables)

 ...
 Objects for data, functions for action.
 Not pure functions (can have side effects)